What’s so great about fostering a pet?

 Frequently Asked Questions

-- The average amount of time is 2-4 weeks and is based upon the animal’s need.
-The foster parent is always given a projected timeline for each individual animal before accepting placement.
+The average amount of time is 2-4 weeks and is based upon the animal’s need.

-- There are pros and cons to this question, so we recommend that you provide an area in your home that can be completely separate, and easily cleaned.
-Personal pets and foster animals are not required to be kept separate, but foster parents should have the ability to do so if necessary.
+There are pros and cons to this question, so we recommend you provide an area in your home that can be completely separate and easily cleaned.
+Personal pets and foster animals are not required to be kept separate; however, foster parents should have the ability to do so if necessary.

-- Absolutely!
-Our goal is to match you with an animal (or animals) that you feel comfortable with and enjoy.
-It does not benefit you or the animals if you feel overwhelmed.
-We will contact you when an animal that matches your preferences becomes available.
-You can always let the Volunteer Manager know if you want to try something different!
+Absolutely!
+Our goal is to match you with an animal (or animals) you feel comfortable with and enjoy.
+You can always let the Foster Team know if you want to try something different!

-- What if I need to go out of town, or have an event that interferes with my ability to foster?
+Q: What if I need to go out of town or have an event that interferes with my ability to foster?

-- Life happens to all of us, please let our Volunteer Manager or Clinic know and we will assist you.
+Life happens to all of us, please let our Foster Team know and we will assist you.

-- Many of the animals that need fostering can be accommodated on a normal schedule.
-It is a factor we consider when looking at compatibility.
-Most animals, once adopted, will reside with people that have working schedules, and becoming accustomed to these routines in a foster home can make that animal much more adoptable.
+Most animals, once adopted, will reside with people who have working schedules, and becoming accustomed to these routines in a foster home can make that animal much more adoptable.